nginx/unit-docs/source/howto/security.rst

 ***********************

 **Rationale**: Your :ref:`control socket and state directory
-<installation-src-dir>` provide unlimited access to Unit's configuration, which
+<source-dir>` provide unlimited access to Unit's configuration, which
 calls for stringent protection.

 **Actions**: Default configuration in our :ref:`official packages